openebs-archive/openebs-docs/docs/namespace.md

 sidebar_label: Customizing Namespace
 ---

-OpenEBS is usually deployed with the *default* namespce.
-You can customize the namespace and specify a name other than *default*.
+OpenEBS is usually deployed in the *default* namespace.
+You can deploy OpenEBS in another namespace  other than the *default* namespace.
 To customize namespace to *openebs* instead of *default*,  you must change all the namespaces in the *openebs-operator.yaml* file to *openebs*.

 1. Create a namespace as in the following example i.e., modify *name:* to *openebs*.